APIYOJENNIFER/alx-higher_level_programming/0x03-python-data_structures/README.md

 2. Function that replaces an element of a list at a specific position (like in C)
 3. Function that prints all integers of a list, in reverse order
 4. Function that replaces an element in a list at a specific position without modifying the original list (like in C)
+5. Function that removes all characters c and C from a string